 Kiwifruit vines need to be trained onto a support structure for commercial cultivation.
 Historically, vines were grown on a T-Bar system which was cheaper to construct and easier to maintain.
 However, greater yields (>20%) are achievable with pergola systems.
-These allow the canopy area to utilise virtually 100% of the land area with maximum light interception, resulting in a more consistent crop of higher dry matter fruit.
+These allow the canopy area to utilise virtually 100% of the land area with maximum light interception, resulting in a more consistent crop.
 With labour constraints forecast to continue, research is ongoing into new growing systems that may provide solutions such as mechanised pruning or harvesting.

-Grafted kiwifruit stumps with pergola structures and wires in place ready for training (Shane Max, Zespri OPC)
+Grafted kiwifruit stumps with pergola structures and wires in place ready for training (Shane Max, Zespri)

-T-Bar grown kiwifruit vines
+Right: T-Bar grown kiwifruit vines

 Ideally, rows should be oriented in a north-south direction to optimise light onto both sides for the vine.
 Depending on the extent of shelter, rows should be at right angles to the prevailing wind.
 There is no standard bay size or planting configuration in the industry, and there are advantages and disadvantages to consider in both.
 Row spacing around the world ranges from 3-6m, with 3.5-4.5m being the most common in NZ.
 Post spacing refers to the distance between posts within a row, with a bay being defined by the 4 posts in each corner.
 Vine spacing refers to the distance between vines within a row, which may or may not be the same as the post spacing.
 Sometimes vine density is increased to speed up canopy establishment - one vine between posts is "single planting" while two is "double planting".
 Bay size cannot be changed once the orchard is established but planting density can be altered later by adding or removing plants.
-More plants with a smaller footprint will have more vigour in terms of vegetative growth.
-Excess vigour can lead to lower dry matter and will require more labour to control.